yc4ny/Stereo-Reconstruction/README.md

 Finding the Extrinsics
 > - It is recommended to use more than 20 matching pair of images.
 > - Taking a video, extracting frames, and manually selecting pairs of images may be helpful in increasing the accuracy.
-> - Make sure that the cameras are <b>synchronized.
+> - Make sure that the cameras are <b>{synchronized}.
 If the camera does not offer synchronization, one solution may be to place a digital clock in the back of the scene.
 <p align="center">
   <img width="700" src="git_images/pairs_extrinsic.png"> <br/>
 Pair of images at Camera 1 and Camera 2